MokiMeow/AURORA/docs/architecture/threat_model.md

-# Aurora-SE Threat Model (Phase 0 Baseline)
+# Aurora-SE Threat Model (Phase 1 Baseline)

-This document summarizes the threat analysis completed during Phase 0.
-The scope covers local developer environments running the Aurora-SE CLI with optional Docker Compose services.
+This document summarizes the threat analysis after the Phase 1 sandbox & security hardening.
+The scope covers local developer environments running the Aurora-SE CLI with optional Docker Compose services and the hardened Docker/Firecracker runtimes.

 ## Assets and Trust Boundaries